Verstappen to Lose the Formula 1 Season 2025: Reasons and Betting Odds

 Talking seriously about a title with Aston Martin, even with the arrival of Adrian Newey, feels far-fetched.
 Meanwhile, Mercedes, mired in a prolonged slump, doesn’t seem much better.
 Internal competition for the lead driver role is another hurdle—Hamilton, for instance, barely edged out George Russell in their personal rivalry, taking a two-point lead only in the final race.

-Only once in the last 10 years have bookmakers been wrong about their pre-season favorite, and in every case, the top favorite has aligned with the reigning champion.
+Only once in the last 10 years have bookmakers been wrong about their F1 pre-season favourite, and in every case, the top favorite has aligned with the reigning champion.
 The fact that Max has lost his status as the undisputed leader speaks volumes.